HaylzRandom/mini-js-projects/projects/mobile-tab-navigation/README.md

-# 3D Background Boxes
+# Mobile Tab Navigation

-Small JS project that will display a GIF as a full size box and when the Magic button is clicked, magic happens!
+Small JavaScript component that has a styled navigation for a mobile device

 ## Usage

-The purpose of this project was to create a fun little component ti display an image/video in a different way
+The purpose of this project was to create a styled mobile tab navigation that utilises JavaScript to indicate which tab is currently selected

 ## Tech Stack